redpanda-data/terraform-provider-redpanda/docs/index.md

 - `client_id` (String, Sensitive) The id for the client.
 You need client_id AND client_secret to use this provider
 - `client_secret` (String, Sensitive) Redpanda client secret.
 You need client_id AND client_secret to use this provider
-- `cloud_provider` (String) Which supported cloud provider you are using (GCP, AWS).
-Can also be specified per resource
-- `region` (String) Cloud provider regions for the clusters you wish to build.
-Can also be specified per resource
-- `zones` (List of String) Cloud provider zones for the clusters you wish to build.
-Can also be specified per resource

 ## Authentication with Redpanda Cloud